spring-attic/spring-migration-analyzer/README.md

 	./migration-analysis.sh ~/dev/resources/migration-apps/my-app.ear

 This will analyze `my-app.ear`, producing a report in the current working directory.
 The report's directory will be named `my-app.ear`.

+# Building from source

+Spring Migration Anaylzer is built using Gradle.
+To build:

+	./gradlew clean build dist

+Once the build's completed, a .zip package will be available in `build/distributions`.

 # Infrastructure